tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 In Bitcoin, when taking cross-input signatures into account, there is no published commitment to the set of signers, as each transaction input can independently spend an output that requires authorization from distinct participants.
 This functionality was not restricted as it would then interfere with fungibility improvements such as CoinJoin [[31]].
 Due to the lack of certification, security against rogue-key attacks is of great importance.

-If it is assumed that transactions used a single multi-signature that was vulnerable to rogue-attacks, an attacker could identify an arbitrary number of outputs he wants to steal, with the public keys $ X_{1},...,X_{n-t} $ and then use the rogue-key attack to determine $ X_{n-t+1},...,X_{n} $ such that he can sign for the aggregated key $ \tilde{X} $.
-He would then send a small amount of his own money to outputs with predicates corresponding to the keys $ X_{n-t+1},...,X_{n} $.
+If it is assumed that transactions used a single multi-signature that was vulnerable to rogue-attacks, an attacker could identify an arbitrary number of outputs he wants to steal, with the public keys $ X_ \lbrace 1 \rbrace  ,...,X_ \lbrace n-t \rbrace   $ and then use the rogue-key attack to determine $ X_ \lbrace n-t+1 \rbrace  ,...,X_ \lbrace n \rbrace   $ such that he can sign for the aggregated key $ \tilde \lbrace X \rbrace   $.
+He would then send a small amount of his own money to outputs with predicates corresponding to the keys $ X_ \lbrace n-t+1 \rbrace  ,...,X_ \lbrace n \rbrace   $.
 Finally, he can create a transaction that spends all of the victims' coins together with the ones he just created by forging a multi-signature for the whole transaction.

 It can be seen that in the case of mulit-signatures across inputs, theft can occur through the ability to forge a signature over a set of keys that includes at least one key which is not controlled by the attacker.
 According to the *plain public-key model* this is considered a win for the attacker.
 This is in contrast to the single-input multi-signature case where theft is only possible by forging a signature for the exact (aggregated) keys contained in an existing output.
 As a result, it is no longer possible to rely on proofs of knowledge/possession that are private to the signers.